 Random quantities may be "time variant" in the sense that they take on new realisations at new trials or at new times.
 If the new realizations of the time variant random quantity occur at discrete times and take on discrete realizations the random quantity is usually denoted a random sequence.
 Well known examples hereof are series of throws of dices - more engineering relevant examples are e.g. flooding events.
-If the realizations of the time variant quantity occur continuously in time and take on continuous realizations the random quantity is usually denoted a random process or stochastic process.
+If the realizations the random quantity is usually denoted a vandom guantity occur continuously in time and take on continuous realizations the random quantity is usually denoted a random process or stochastic process.
 Examples hereof are the wind velocity, wave heights, snowfall and water levels.

 In some cases random sequences and random processes may be represented in a given problem context in terms of random variables e.g. for the modelling of the "point in time" value of the intensity of the wind velocity, or the maximum (extreme) wind velocity during one year.
 However, in many cases this is not possible and then it is necessary to model the uncertain phenomena by a random process.
-In the following first a description of the Poisson counting processes is given and finally the continuous Normal or Gaussian processes are described.
+In the following first a description of the Poisson counting process is given and finally the continuous Normal or Gaussian processes are described.
 It should be noted that numerous other types of random processes have been suggested in the literature.
-In the lecture notes on the Basic Theory of Probability and Statistics in Civil Engineering, (Faber, 2006) more information may be found.
+In the lecture notes for the course on Statistik und Wahrscheinlichkeitsrechnung / Statistics and Probability Theory (Faber, 2009), more information may be found.